cromulencellc/shoggoth-extras/README.md

 `run_pwnme_lots.sh` demonstratetes control of an RA session through the "C" plugin (see `pwnme_lots_solve` in the plugins directory) shared library.
 The "C" interface for this release is considered very stable.
-The plugin will execute a code coverage guided fuzzer that will attempt to execute a specific branch in the code which triggers a buffer overflow on the stack.
+The plugin will executing a code coverage guided fuzzer that will attempt to execute a specific branch in the code which triggers a buffer overflow on the stack.

 ```